EnthuWafi/ecomusic/README.md

 # Moosic: The Eco-Music Platform

 A half-polished Java-based web application for music streaming and artist subscriptions — cobbled together with Jakarta EE, broken dreams, and occasional React components.
 Did I mention that I used Oracle 11g as the database for this project?
-The karma of being too lazy to use actual databases I suppose.
+The karma for being too lazy to use actual DBMS I suppose.

 ![Logo](src/main/webapp/assets/images/logo.svg)
 (what is this logo even)